skironDotNet/xdn-paperwallet/README.md

 ** Don't forget to backup current wallet before importing.

+### ABOUT THE BRAIN WALLET

+By using passphrase you can recover your wallet in the future by using same passphrase, so no need to print a qrcode.

+**Warning:** You should save the source to this page to make sure you can restore your wallet in the future.
+Chances are implementation of passphrase hashing algorithm may change overtime.

 ### HOW TO USE
 1. Press 'GENERATE WALLET' button.
 2. Copy 'Private Key' and save it somewhere safe.